 - Feeding habits: How does your dog eat?
 Does he eat too much, too fast?
 If he does, then he may be swallowing air along with his food which would cause flatulence.
 Give your dog foods in small amounts.
 And there are some special food bowls that help a dog eat slower; you should consider those too.

 Note that whatever decisions you want to take concerning your dog and his diet especially should be done in consultation with the veterinarian.
 He would have the medical history of the dog and be able to diagnose what is really wrong with it and prescribe or recommend the necessary steps to be taken.
 Cases of severe stomach upset – such that causes vomit (with or without blood) or diarrhea (may contain blood also) – should be reported to your veterinarian immediately.
-As I previously mentioned, such cases may be indications of something more serious may be life-threatening.
-But there is nothing to worry about if you seek prompt help and take the necessary steps.
-Doing so, your dog should recover and be in good health in no time.
+Such cases may be indications of something more serious.

 Finally, you should know that prevention is better than cure.
 Try as much as possible to feed your dog the right foods.
-Do not just go for what is popular in the neighborhood.
 Make sure also your dog eats well too; he should not eat too much or too fast.
-And if your dog has a stomach upset, show him care.
-Stroke him gently (but do not stroke his abdomen; that might hurt him) and let him feel warmth).
-Dogs have feelings too.